 - The award will be first announced publicly at the Commencement Week Awards Ceremony.

 - The award will be presented at the May Commencement Ceremony.

 - The awardee(s) will submit an installation proposal for the Annual Perspectives On Design Exhibition by March 15.

-- Objects and all content for installation will arrive at Sierra Nevada College campus by April 15.
+- Objects and all content for installation will arrive at Sierra Nevada University campus by April 15.

 - The Annual P.O.D.
 Exhibition will be mounted to open the beginning of May and will remain open through the Commencement Weekend.